Commonwealth Games England

 Commonwealth Games England (CGE) is the national Commonwealth Games Association for England.
-The council is responsible for supporting and managing the participation of Team England at the Commonwealth Games'.
+The company is responsible for supporting and managing the participation of Team England at the Commonwealth Games'.

-Predecessor
+History

+Commonwealth Games Council for England

 The Commonwealth Games Council for England (CGCE) was originally responsible for 'Team England' and oversaw each team between the 1930 British Empire Games and Melbourne 2006 Commonwealth Games and the England teams at the Commonwealth Youth Games.